 Stainless Steel Blade – Nothing is worse than a rusting tool

 Last year was the first year we grew dahlias from seed and I am hooked!
 This method of dahlia propagation is simple, and creates a great surprise in spring.
 Why?
-Dahlia seeds are not trtue to the mother plant, so every seed is a new and unique variation.
+Dahlia seeds are not true to the mother plant, so every seed is a new and unique variation.
+You never know what kind you will get!
 The only way to get a true replica of your mother plant is to divide the tuber, or take cuttings (Dahlia Propagation Through Cuttings article).
-You get such a broad and wide range of flowers, it is truly amazing, and you can keep the variations you like, dig up that dahlia tuber, and propagate for more.
+You get such a broad and wide range of dahlia flowers from planting seed, it is truly amazing, and you can keep the variations you like, dig up that dahlia tuber, and propagate for more.

-The seed method is simple, and the dahlia seeds grow fast.
+The dahlia from seed method is simple, and the dahlia seeds grow fast.
 Here is how to propagate dahlias from seed:

 Find a pot or seed tray and fill it with a seedling mix or a mix of soil and vermiculite.